cpn-io/cpn-js/cpn-ide-docs/docs/editor_view.md

 ## Editor View
 ---

-Editor View is the workspace for creating a net.
+Editor View is a workspace for creating a net.
 You can either load an existing net or create a new one.

 ![Screenshot](img/editor-view.png)